In this page

-At the start of the pandemic, the Minister for Education has committed up to £3 million as part of ‘Stay Safe, Stay Learning’, to support digitally excluded learners in maintained schools where there was no existing provision in place from their school or local authority.
-The funding was managed through the wider Hwb EdTech infrastructure programme.
+At the start of the pandemic, in early 2020, the then Minister for Education has committed up to £3 million as part of ‘Stay Safe.
+Stay Learning’, to support digitally excluded learners in maintained schools where there was no existing provision in place from their school or local authority.
+The funding was managed through the wider Hwb EdTech programme.

 A digitally excluded learner is defined as ‘a learner who does not have access to an appropriate internet connected device to engage in online learning activities from home’.

-The Welsh Government reacted swiftly to the pandemic by securing a national connectivity deal with major mobile operators for MiFi devices and established a technical solution, which allowed all local authorities and maintained schools to repurpose existing devices for use in a learner’s home.
+The Welsh Government reacted swiftly in early 2020 by securing a national connectivity deal with major mobile operators for MiFi devices, alongside establishing a technical solution which enabled all local authorities and maintained schools to repurpose existing devices for use in a learner’s home.

-Local authorities, working in conjunction with their schools, were invited to identify the number of MiFi devices and software licences they needed to support their digitally excluded learners.
+Local authorities, working in conjunction with their schools, identified the number of MiFi devices and software licences needed to support their digitally excluded learners.
 Once numbers were confirmed, the Welsh Government purchased the appropriate number of MiFi devices and software licences.

-Based on the demand identified by schools and local authorities, there have been 10,848 MiFi devices and 9,717 software licences funded by the Welsh Government and deployed across Wales.
+Based on the demand identified by schools and local authorities, 10,848 MiFi devices and 9,717 software licences funded by the Welsh Government were deployed across Wales up to the end of July 2021.
 These figures do not include any local arrangements made by individual local authorities or schools to loan other equipment to learners.

 Data uplift scheme

-Any families experiencing issues with access to a device or connectivity should contact their school who will be able to give more specific details on local support arrangements.
+Any families experiencing issues with access to a device and/or connectivity should contact their school in the first instance, who will be able to give more specific details on the local support arrangements available.

 Getting help using online education platforms

-The Welsh Government and its partners have been working across the education system in a number of ways to offer support during the COVID-19 emergency.
+The Welsh Government and its partners continue to work across the education system in a number of ways to offer support during the on-going COVID-19 response.
 The latest education guidance can be found on the coronavirus pages on the Welsh Government website.

-Wales is very well placed to support schools, practitioners and learners during this period as we have Hwb, our national digital platform for learning and teaching.
+Wales continues to be well placed to support schools, practitioners and learners during the ongoing pandemic response, as we have Hwb, our national digital platform for learning and teaching.
 Hwb provides its users with access to a range of free bilingual, digital tools and resources.
-Our distance learning support on Hwb includes resources to support you with distance learning activities as well as links to advice on health and well-being.
+Our blended learning support on Hwb includes resources to support you with blended learning activities as well as links to advice on health and well-being.

 Stay Safe, Stay Learning pulls together contributions from across education, and beyond, to provide support to the whole of our education system.
 More information on the plans and actions that support this can be found in the 'Stay Safe, Stay Learning' section.

-The wider Hwb EdTech programme provides a national approach to digital services for maintained schools in Wales, supporting them in exploiting the transformational benefits which digital and technology can have on education.
+The wider Hwb programme provides a national approach to digital tools and services for maintained schools in Wales, supporting them in exploiting the transformational benefits which digital and technology can have on education.